bedrock-apis/env-typescript/README.md

 This package is in **beta**, and we welcome contributions from the community.
 You can help by:

 * Adding missing type definitions.
-* Fixing inconsistencies between types and engine environment.
+* Fixing inconsistencies between types and engine environment apis.
 * Suggesting new features or improvements.

 Please visit our [GitHub repository](https://github.com/bedrock-apis/env-types) to submit issues or pull requests.